 BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

-While some surnames are so standardized that variations are rare, BIERCHEN is the opposite case, being subject to change from place to place and over time.
+While some surnames are almost invariable, BIERCHEN is the opposite case, being subject to change from place to place and over time.
 It's easily misheard and misspelled by clerks.
 Then misspellings can lead to new pronounciations.

-So this page will treat the BIRCHEN and BIERCHEN lines from Eschdorf equally.
+So this page will treat any BIRCHEN and BIERCHEN submissions equally.

 The BIERCHEN family of Eschdorf, Luxembourg and Chicago, IL